HIST – History

 This course examines the political history of Canada since Confederation.
 Although the federal political system is the central focus of the course, provincial political developments of national importance are not ignored.
 Among the topics discussed in this course are the Pacific scandal, the Manitoba school question, women’s suffrage, the Progressive party and the Maritime Rights movement, the politics of unemployment the rise of Social Credit in Alberta, the formation of the CCF and NDP, Medicare, the Quiet Revolution, the Constitution Debates, and the Meech Lake Accord.

-Prerequisites: Minimum grade of C- in any 100 level or 200 level HIST course.
+Prerequisites: A minimum grade of C- in any 100-level or 200-level HIST course.

 HIST 362